Skip to main content

-As the risk of wildfires grows, it’s critical to make sure you have the right home insurance coverage to protect your house and belongings.
-Here’s everything you need to know about home insurance during wildfire season.
+As the risk of wildfires grows across Canada, it’s critical to make sure you have the right home insurance coverage.
+Damage caused from wildfire destruction can be devastating, so it is essential to both prevent and protect your property from fire and smoke.

-Key takeaways on wildfire home insurance
+Key takeaways

 Does home insurance cover wildfires?

-Most home insurance and tenant insurance policies in Canada include fire coverage, including those caused by forest fires and other wildfires.
+Yes, most home insurance and tenant insurance policies in Canada include fire coverage, including those caused by forest fires and other wildfires.

-Fire insurance usually covers the cost of repairing or replacing your home and other structures on your property if they’re damaged or destroyed by fire or smoke, as well as your additional expenses while your home is unliveable.
+Fire insurance usually covers the cost of repairing or replacing your home and other structures on your property if they’re damaged or destroyed by fire or smoke, as well as your additional expenses while your home is unlivable.

 Can I get home insurance if a wildfire is burning nearby?

-If you don’t have home insurance already, you’re unlikely to get a policy if there’s an active fire nearby.
+No, if you do not have an existing home insurance policy, you’re unlikely to get coverage if there’s an active fire nearby.
 Due to the added risk, most insurers won’t bind a new policy if there’s an active wildfire within 50km of the home.
+Insurance companies want you to hold policies for long-term protection, and not jump in and out when it’s convenient for you.

 What will insurance cover if I need to evacuate due to wildfires?